VIDA-NYU/domain-discovery-d4/README.md

   --verbose=<boolean> [default: true]
   --signatures=<file> [default: 'signatures.txt.gz']
 ```

+The robust signature step starts by computing context signatures for each term.
+A *context signature* is a vector containing similarities of a term with all other terms in the dataset.
+Elements in the context signature are sorted in decreasing order of similarity.
+For signature robustification the context signature is first divided into blocks of elements based on the idea of consecutive steepest drop , i.e., the maximum difference between consecutive elements in the sorted context signature.
+We then prune all blocks starting from *noisy block* and only retain blocks that occur before that noisy block.
+There are three different strategies to identify the noisy block (controlled via the `--robustifier` parameter):

+- COMMON-COLUMN: The noisy block is the first block where **NOT** all terms in the block occur together in at least one column.
+The motivation here is that blocks are supposed to represent subsets of domains that a term belongs to.
+A block that contains terms that never occur to gether in at least one column is likely to contains terms that do not belong to the same domain.
+- IGNORE-LAST: Keeps all blocks except the last block.
+The only exception is if the context signature contains only a single block.
+This pruning strategy is particularly intended to be used in combination with `--ignireMinorDrop=true`.
+If a minor drop is detected all remaining elements in the context signature are placed in a single (final) block.
+- LIBERAL: Default setting considers the number of terms in each block.
+The larges block is then considered as the noisy block for pruning.

 **Expanded Columns:** The *column expansion* step addresses the challenge of incomplete columns by adding terms to a column that are likely to belong to the same domain as the majority of terms in the column.
 D4 makes use of robust signatures to expand columns: it adds a term only if it has sufficient support (controlled by `expandThreshold`) from the robust signatures of terms in the column.
 This leads to high accuracy in domain discovery.
 We take an iterative approach to column expansion.
 The idea is that adding a term to a column may provide additional support for other terms to be added as well (controlled by `iterations` and `decrease`).